dotgreg/tiro-notes/README.md

 ## GOAL

-Tiro Notes wants to be a markdown-only note manager that is flexible enough to be used on all your devices.
+Tiro Notes is a markdown-only note manager flexible enough to be used on all your devices.

 Aims to offer all functionalities expected from applications like Evernote, Onenote, Joplin etc...